NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 Each metric defines:

 1. A name
-2. A compute mechanism which **must be expressed as a spark transformation**.
+2. A compute mechanism which **must be expressed as a Spark transformation**.
 3. What data it is valid for
 4. Its scope (Dataset, SingleColumn...)
 5. Its output type as a `common-etl.schema.LogicalType`